krahets/hello-algo/en/docs/chapter_hashing/hash_algorithm.md

 \end{aligned}
 $$

-If the input `key`s follow an arithmetic sequence, the hash values will cluster, increasing the likelihood of hash collisions.
+If the input `key` follow an arithmetic sequence, the hash values will cluster, increasing the likelihood of hash collisions.
 Now, if we replace the modulus with the prime number $13$, the lack of common factors between the `key` and the `modulus` significantly improves the uniformity of the hash values.

 $$
 \begin{aligned}